 The OMP is inherently adaptive, with the implementation of actions, monitoring and a review cycle developed to enable revision of management actions.
 This will enable actions to be adapted to still meet required targets if issues such as seasonal conditions or other site risks become apparent.
-Additionally, new management techniques may become available and be of benefit for the conservation of Strzelecki Gum and its habitat through ongoing conservation and distribution research being undertaken by organisations such as DELWP's Arthur Rylah Institute (ARI).
+Additionally, new management techniques may become available and be of benefit for the conservation of Strzelecki Gum and its habitat through ongoing conservation and distribution research being undertaken by organisations such as the Department of Energy, Environment & Climate Action (DEECA) Arthur Rylah Institute (ARI).
 Developments in the control of pest plants and animals will also be incorporated into the management plan if additional benefits can be identified.